riferrei/pacman-with-elasticsearch/README.md

 ## 1. Preparing the Game for Install

-The game was developed to automatically create a deployment in Elasticsearch Service, automatically deploy the application in the cloud provider, and glue them together for a superior user experience.
+The game was developed to automatically create a deployment in Elasticsearch Service, to automatically deploy the application in the provider, and glue them together for a superior user experience.
-This means that there are not much expected from you except for providing the credentials so all of this can happen.
+This means that there is not much expected from you except for providing the required credentials to make all of this happen.
 This section will walk you through in what is required to install the game.

 Generally speaking here is the information that you need to provide: